Thursday, April 12, 2012

 Gabrielle Wang Poppy series of YA fiction were conceived in a dry river bed on Desert Writers.

-Margaret Stepenson- Meere The Child Within the Lotus, Rockpool
+Margaret Stepenson- Meere The Child Within the Lotus, Rockpool.
+(Non Fiction)

-Donna J Lehl Karma Finds The Cameleon Aberdeen Bay
+Donna J Lehl Karma Finds The Cameleon, Aberdeen Bay.
+(Memoir)

 The Writers Dozen, a group that continued on after our year long First Page to First Draft course in 2005 at NSW Writers Centre, went on to publish a collection of their writings in Better Than Chocolate.

-Robert Schneider, came to one of my early Bali retreats to work on a novel.
-He has since made a career for himself in Cambodia as a freelance (elance) writer.
+Robert Schneider, came to one of my early Bali retreats and again to Angkor Wat.
+He has since made a career for himself in Cambodia as a freelance writer.
+His memoir Serendipity Road was published in 2017.

 and many more...